Liam Burrows: Recognition

 At age 14 Burrows won the Open Age Jazz Vocal Division of The Sydney Eisteddfod and was awarded The Central Coast Jazz League Scholarship for Most Promising Young Artist.
-In 2010 Burrows became the youngest-ever vocalist selected to perform at Generations in Jazz.
-In the same year he was nominated for an Australian entertainment industry Mo Award for Best new Talent and later in the year was featured at the Newcastle Jazz Festival as an Outstanding Young Talent.
+In 2010 Burrows became the youngest vocalist selected to perform at Generations in Jazz.

-In 2011 Burrows was once again selected by James Morrison to perform at Generations in Jazz.
+In 2011 Burrows was again selected by James Morrison to perform at Generations in Jazz.
 At the age of 17 Burrows competed in the fifth season of Australia's Got Talent.
-During the show he cited Michael Bublé and Frank Sinatra as major role models and influences.

 In 2012 Burrows competed in the Unsigned Only Music Competition, a talent search to locate artists who are not yet signed to record labels.
 Burrows came second in the Vocal Performance category.
 That same year, he was named Best Jazz Artist at the Australian Music Industry’s Musicoz Awards.

 In 2013 Burrows won a Mo Award: The Johnny O'Keefe Award.
-In the same year he again competed in the International Unsigned Only competition with 10,000 entrants, gaining an Honorable Mention.
-In that same year he was also a finalist in the Jazz Category of the MusicOz Awards.
+In the same year he was a finalist in the jazz category of the MusicOz Awards.

-In 2014 Burrows again competed in the Unsigned Only Music Competition.
-He won Second Place in the Vocal Performance category for his rendition of "Skylark" and also received an Honourable Mention for his performance of "Never Fallen In Love So Easily Before."

 In 2015, James Morrison presented Burrows with the Generations in Jazz Vocal Scholarship.

-In 2015 Burrows again won Second Place in the Unsigned-Only Music Competition.
-He also received two Honourable Mentions.

-In 2015 Liam was also one of only 11 semi-finalists in the prestigious Thelonious Monk Institute International Jazz Vocals Competition which took place in Los Angeles.
-The vocal competition takes place every 5 years and attracts hundreds of entries from all over the world.
-Liam was the only semi-finalist from the southern hemisphere.